 How's your home office looking/working out these days?
-This eBook of mine has a whole chapter on that topic to help you out.

 In my earlier lifetime I developed and taught paperwork/information management seminars in person for several years as my own business and I've spoken to groups as large as 400 on this topic.
 I also helped people organize their offices/home offices in person and virtually.
 (See below how they said it helped them.)
 Now 64, I am semi-retired and so I just write about it all.

 And me in that home office, with my 90s coiffed hair. :)